What we’ll cover:

 Depending on your circumstances, your contributions to a Traditional IRA may be tax-deductible, which effectively lowers your taxable income.

-You’re only allowed to contribute to a Roth IRA if you make less than $139,000 individually, or less than $206,000 married, filing jointly (for the 2020 tax year).
+You’re only allowed to contribute to a Roth IRA if you meet certain income rules (see “Income Limits” in the table above).
 With a Traditional IRA, you can contribute up to the full amount permitted regardless of your income.
-However, keep in mind that above a certain income, you may not qualify for a tax-deduction on your contributions.
+However, keep in mind that above a certain income, you may not qualify for a tax deduction on your contributions.

 If you think your income will be lower in retirement than it is now, your effective tax rate may be lower as well.
 For instance, this could be true if you are in the peak of your career and expect a lower income in retirement.
 If that’s the case, the potential benefit of a tax deduction today may be worth more than tax-free withdrawals from a Roth IRA.